 Since arriving in NYC years ago to attend Juilliard, Kibbey found herself escaping Lincoln Center most weekends to dance salsa or check out the latest in the free jazz movement at the Knitting Factory.
 This dual education sparked an interest in folk music and jazz that has evolved into a love affair with the popular dance forms of South America.

-Not content to sit on the sidelines –and viewing her harp as a massive guitar – she invited Colombian musicians Benito Meza and Samuel Torres to join her in a brand new collaboration featuring clarinet, harp, and percussion – exploring the confluence of cultures that make up today’s Nuevo Latino Culture.
+Not content to sit on the sidelines –and viewing her harp as a massive guitar – she has invited musicians Louis Arques and Samuel Torres to join her in a brand new collaboration featuring clarinet, harp, and percussion – exploring the confluence of cultures that make up today’s Nuevo Latino Culture.

 Following the migration of rhythm and harmony from the baroque courts of Europe to West African Kora, to the Andean Mountains, to the Amazon…and finally, right to the heart of New York City, Bach to Brazil is a celebration of the composers who immigrated to the United States from Argentina, Brazil, Colombia, Chile, Cuba, Puerto Rico, and Venezuela…alongside the folk masters who inspired them.

 Formed in Fall of 2016, this vibrant group’s reputation is spreading fast – with invitations to perform in 2020 via Carnegie Hall’s CityWide Series, the Philipps Collection in Washington, DC, The Colombian Embassy, the Schubert Club, and various summer music festivals along the East Coast.

 “Over the course of three centuries, you have a fascinating cross-pollination of cultures melding into the ever-evolving song and dance forms we love today –– in modern-day Brazil, Colombia, Venezuela, and Argentina, Cuba, Puerto Rico, and beyond.”

 In order to tell the tale, we start from the roots: